GoogleCloudPlatform/application-integration-samples/src/vertex-ai-task/README.md

 - You must have enabled the [Vertex AI API](https://cloud.google.com/vertex-ai/docs/start/cloud-environment) in your project.
 - You must have [IAM permissions](https://cloud.google.com/application-integration/docs/predefined-iam-roles-permissions) for creating and deploying Application Integration integrations in your project.
 - You must created a [GCP Service Account](https://cloud.google.com/iam/docs/service-accounts-create) that has [permissions](https://cloud.google.com/vertex-ai/docs/general/access-control) to invoke the Vertex AI API.
 Create an [Autentication Profile](https://cloud.google.com/application-integration/docs/configure-authentication-profiles#service-account) of type service account with the required permissions.
-Please attach this Authentication Profile to the Vertex AI task in the Integration designer.
+Please attach this Authentication Profile to the Vertex AI task in the Integration designer after the Integration is imported/uploaded.

 ## Upload, configure and run the sample integration